This is a complete guide for portrait photography tips and insights.

 A good photographer shouldn’t have to rely too much on Photoshop fixes to make a wonderful shot.

 10. Choose the Right Lens

-The best type of lenses for portrait photography is either a 50mm or a 85mm lens.
-This is because they offer a wide aperture, which lets in more light, resulting in better quality images.
+The best type of lens for portrait photography is either a 50mm or an 85mm lens.
+This is because they offer a wide aperture, which lets in more light, resulting in better-quality images.

 The bokeh that these lenses produce is also amazing.

-Your subject will be separated from the background beautifully ensuring that your subject will be the main focus in the portrait
+Your subject will be separated from the background beautifully ensuring that your subject will be the main focus of the portrait